tanvirislamakash2002/project-11-server-side/README.md

 # Project name:
-Readora a knowledge shearing website's server site code.
+Readora a knowledge shearing website's server site code..

 # Purpose:
 It is a knowledge shearing website's server site code where people can exchanging their knowledge.
 Here people can publish their knowledge as articles. they can see each others articles and gain knowledge.